hrdawson/co2fluxtent/README.md

 ```

-The `flux_calc` function is a powerful tool for analyzing LiCOR data,
+The next step is to utilize the `flux_calc()` function, a valuable tool
-utilizing the results obtained from the `read_files` function as its
+for analyzing LiCOR data.
+This function takes the results obtained from
+the `read_files()` function as its input, seamlessly integrating data
-input.
-With `flux_calc`, you can seamlessly process LiCOR data, making
+processing into your analysis workflow.
+With `flux_calc()`, you can
-it an integral part of your data analysis workflow.
-This function allows
-you to perform linear and non-linear fitting to the Net Ecosystem
+perform both linear and non-linear fitting to assess Net Ecosystem
-Exchange (NEE) or Evapotranspiration (ET) data, providing critical
+Exchange (NEE) or Evapotranspiration (ET) data, providing invaluable
-insights into the dynamics of carbon dioxide and water vapor fluxes.
+insights into carbon dioxide and water vapor flux dynamics.
+To select
+the parameter for calculation, you can modify the `param` argument, with
+the default set to **“et”**.
+The `skip` argument allows you to skip the
+first ‘n’ rows of data, and you can specify the volume of the chamber
+using the `vol` argument.
+Additionally, the `area` argument represents
+the chamber’s area in square meters.

 ``` r
 licor_data <- licor_files |>